 It wasn't that long ago that the only training available to PMO professionals was Project Management training.
-And whilst PMP® and PRINCE 2® (for the UK) may be useful to PMO people from a compliance and delivery process perspective, they do not cover the processes and competencies that are required in the PMO space.
+And whilst studying for the Project Management Institute PMP® (Project Management Professional) and PRINCE2 Practitioner exams may be useful to PMO people from a control, compliance and delivery perspective, they do not cover the fundamental processes and competencies that are required in the Project Management Office space.

 In the PMI's Pulse of the Profession report for 2018, it was pleasing to see the role of PMOs being recognized.
 The report notes that "Organizations continue to empower the PMO to shift the focus from an administrative function to one that manages value delivery by keeping stakeholders informed of progress and outcomes, and helping to control costs and improve quality.
 This can be seen in 85% of organizations who say the PMO establishes and monitors project success metrics.
 The strategic role of the PMO and enterprise project management office (EPMO) will continue to be vital, no matter what they are called.
 The EPMO, referred to as a transformation office in some organizations, has the ability to support senior management with strategic initiatives and, according to our research, many are doing that.
 Exponential technologies, multi-generational work-forces with differing work styles and priorities, and demand for faster delivery have combined to make the EPMO a dynamic environment of increasing importance to the organization.
 Consider that 80% of champions have a PMO and 72% indicate there is high alignment of the EPMO to organizational strategy". (https://www.pmi.org/-/media/pmi/documents/public/pdf/learning/thought-leadership/pulse/pulse-of-the-profession-2018.pdf)